 The Defeating Malaria: From the Genes to the Globe Undergraduate Colloquium uses malaria as a lens to examine the complex realities of global health challenges.
-This multidisciplinary learning experience examines an ancient global health problem and analyze it from a continuum of disciplines and perspectives.
+This multidisciplinary learning experience enables students to examine an ancient global health problem and analyzes it from a continuum of disciplines and perspectives.
 Students gain a practical understanding of how economic, political, cultural, biological, and historical factors have shaped this disease.

 Launched in Spring 2013, with support from the President’s Innovation Fund for International Experiences, the colloquium is led by distinguished Harvard faculty.
 Curricular activities include short “TED” style talks by faculty from across Harvard, country-level analysis of malaria burden, and group-based assignments.

-The online application for the Spring 2017 edition of the Defeating Malaria Undergraduate Colloquium is now open.
-For more information, visit the colloquium page or email us.
-The Defeating Malaria: From the Genes to the Globe Undergraduate Colloquium is sponsored by the Defeating Malaria initiative and the Harvard Global Health Institute.
+To apply to the Defeating Malaria Undergraduate Colloquium in Spring 2017, click here.
+To learn more about the program, click here or email us.
+Harvard’s Defeating Malaria: From the Genes to the Globe Undergraduate Colloquium is co-sponsored by the Harvard Global Health Institute.